miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

 ## Overview of the user interface

 TrendLine’s user interface contains various buttons and functions.
 Getting familiar with the layout and key elements will help you navigate the interface more efficiently.
-Figure 2 shows the user interface. ![A screenshot of a computer
+Figure 2 shows the user interface.

 (insert figure 2 here)